AdobeDocs/target.zh-Hans/help/administrating-target/reporting.md

 * 如果将此处的报表来源设置为“**[!DNL Target]**”，则将不允许激活使用“”作为报表源的活动。[!DNL Analytics]You must change the reporting source to [!DNL Target] in your activity or change the reporting source to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration]>[!UICONTROL Reporting]**.
 * If the reporting source is set to **[!DNL Analytics]** here, you are not allowed to activate an activity that uses [!DNL Target] as the reporting source (the reporting source is specified as **[!UICONTROL Target per activity])**.
 You must change the reporting source to[!DNL Analytics]in your activity or change the reporting engine to**[!UICONTROL Select per activity ]**in**[!UICONTROL Administration]>[!UICONTROL Reporting ]**.
 * If the reporting source is set to **[!UICONTROL Select per activity]** here, you can create, activate, and deactivate activities that are supported by the selected reporting source.
 For a matrix of supported activities, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.
-* [!UICONTROL 无论选择的活动源] ，都允许自动个性化(AP)报告创建、激活和取消激活。 Automated Personalization activities are not supported when you choose [Adobe Analytics as the reporting source for Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
+* [!UICONTROL Automated Personalization] (AP)活动创建、激活和取消激活是允许的，而不管选择的报告源。 Automated Personalization activities are not supported when you choose [Adobe Analytics as the reporting source for Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
 Even if you specify [!DNL Analytics] as your reporting source, [!DNL Target] is used as the reporting source for Automated Personalization activities.
 For more information, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.

 ## 报告时区